HamduSalih/react-native-async-database/README.md

 #### Note: Database means localstorage

-## What you can do in current version:
+## What you can do with current version:
--Create collections
+- Create collections
--Add Documents to colletions
+- Add Documents to colletions
--Merge data into existing
+- Merge data into existing
--Get data once from database
+- Get data once from database
--Get multiple documents from a collection
+- Get multiple documents from a collection
--Get specific documents from a collection using a query
+- Get specific documents from a collection using a query